revoltez/RustNet/Readme.md

 # rust_net

-A Reactive Distributed Systems ToolBox, it provides an easy modular approach to architect your Distributed application
+A Reactive Distributed Systems ToolBox, it provides an easy modular approach to architect your Distributed application.

+> __Warning__:
+*this project is for learning purposes only, especially for beginners that want to implement a simple network in a modular approach, it should not be used in production, instead check [libp2p](https://libp2p.io/) and its rust implementation*
 # charachteristics

-- Simplistic and Clean Architecture
 - Has minimum dependancies to third party libraries
 - Loosely coupled components
 - Extensible